typelevel/cats/docs/src/main/tut/datatypes/functionk.md

 scaladoc: "#cats.arrow.FunctionK"
 ---
 # FunctionK
-`FunctionK` is a universal function which operates on kinds.
-This statement may be easier to understand if we first step back and talk about ordinary functions.
+A `FunctionK` transforms values from one first-order-kinded type (a type that takes a single type parameter, such as `List` or `Option`) into another first-order-kinded type.
+This transformation is universal, meaning that a `FunctionK[List, Option]` will translate all `List[A]` values into an `Option[A]` value for all possible types of `A`.
+This explanation may be easier to understand if we first step back and talk about ordinary functions.

 ## Ordinary Functions
 Consider the following scala method: